Skip to Main Content

 How does Federation.figshare relate to other university-wide systems?

 Federation.figshare is the research data and non-traditional research outputs (NTRO) repository for Federation University.
 It allows researchers to manage, store, share and publish their research data and NTROs as citable research outputs with a DOI.
-Researchers control who can access their data in a variety of ways.
+Researchers can control who can access their files and how they are reused..

 Federation ResearchOnline is the Federation University research publications repository.
 It stores descriptions and copies of traditional refereed research publications.